bespoke-silicon-group/bsg_replicant/libraries/platforms/README.md

 `platform.mk` will automatically deduce the correct platform from the environment

+Deprecated platforms are in the `deprecated` folder.
+They may not work without modification or effort.

 ## Notes

 The aws-fpga and aws-vcs platforms are identical EXCEPT for how they